cartheur/wireless-power/README.md

 ## The backstory

 I first became fascinated with the concept of wireless power after reading about Nikola Tesla as a teenager.
-After the fandom faded, I set out to make practical models of the transmission of energy without wires connecting between.
+I tried building a couple of circuits in the basement of my family's house when 13 and 14.
+Soldering iron was too large but was largely unsuccessful in magnetic-magnetic circuits.
+Did well with an optical one, though.
+A ruby-crystal laser excited by a xenon-charged tube.
+Some years passed and later, I set out to make practical models of the transmission of energy without wires.
+I set my sights on a model that I could easily reproduce and test, this was Tesla's USPTO #645,546.

 ### March 2004 - Getting serious